byexamples/byexample/docs/differences.md

 ```

-The test fails as expected: we didn't fix the typos in the ``license.doc``.
+The test fails as expected: we didn't fix the typos in the ``lic.doc``.

 But what it is interesting is how ``byexample`` show us the differences.